tosincarik/DAPS-AI-Market/financial_analyser/analyser/output/chart_analysis.md

 {
   "trend": "upward",
-  "rationale": "Analyzing the provided mock stock data for AAPL, there is a clear upward trend identified based on a series of higher highs and higher lows over the specified time period.
-Additionally, the moving averages indicate a bullish pattern with the short-term moving average consistently above the long-term moving average.
-The RSI (Relative Strength Index) readings suggest that the stock is not currently overbought, allowing for further upward momentum.
-Volume analysis confirms increased buying interest, supporting the upward trend narrative.", "confidence": 0.85
+  "rationale": "The historical price movements for AAPL indicate a consistent increase in price over the analyzed period, confirmed by a rising series of higher highs and higher lows.
+Additionally, technical indicators such as the RSI are above 50, indicating bullish momentum, while the MACD has shown positive divergence, suggesting a continuation of upward momentum.
+Trading volume has also been increasing alongside price, which typically confirms the strength of an upward trend.", "confidence": 0.85
 }